lightlace/cpp-docs.de-de/docs/mfc/reference/cmfctoolbarbutton-class.md

 ### <a name="parameters"></a>Parameter

 *menuButton*<br/>
-[in] Ein Verweis auf die Menüschaltfläche Ziel.
+in Ein Verweis auf die Menü Schaltfläche für das Ziel.

 ### <a name="return-value"></a>Rückgabewert